mohamadassaf96/Algorithms/README.md

 * hasCycle.cpp: Given a linked list, checks if it has a cycle.
 O(n) time and O(1) space.
 * PreorderToBST.cpp: Given Preorder traversal data of a BST, reconstructs it.
 O(n) time O(h) space.
 * SortedArrayToMinBST.cpp: Given a sorted array, builds the minimum height BST.
 O(n) time, O(logn) space.
+* CyclicSortedArray.cpp: Given a cyclic sorted array (Array that can be made sorted by shifting), finds the required shift amount.
+O(logn) time O(1) space.

 # Notes
 * In all functions, I assumed valid input --checking is not necessary.